68 English Words Used in Spanish and the Stories Behind Them

 The following words all came from English (most recently—they may have some deeper linguistic origins) and are now used in Spanish.

 Some of these words have multiple spellings included.
 This is because they often appear spelled in multiple ways.
-There’s no real proper way to spell it.
 One version is usually closer to the English language while the other is made more traditionally Spanish.

 Keep in mind that, regardless of the spelling, you’ll need to pronounce all of these words with a good, solid Spanish accent.